Spin23/Optimize_J1J3_model/README.md

 Optimization with Scipy from a chosen start value:
-    constant spin field (ferromagnet), Helimagnet with one laminate, Helimagnet with a mulit-laminate, Spin field using a vortex structure, random spin field
+    constant spin field (ferromagnet), Helimagnet with one laminate, Helimagnet with a mulit-laminate, Spin field using a vortex structure, random spin field, Spin field rotating optimal with the same profile away from the left boundary

 Expected energy regimes:
         Let eps = 1/n and delta the given material parameter in the following.